SympleSynz/NetworkSystems/erea0128_PA4/README.md

 To clean up the executable, type "make clean" into the terminal. user@cu-cs-vm:~/erea0128_PA4$ make clean

+#Running
+To run the program, you must use "sudo" in order to use the system commands to insert into the ip tables user@cu-cs-vm:~/erea0128_PA4$ sudo ./Proxy

 #Project Description
 Creating a webproxy to work with a client VM and server VM.
 I will be running echo-client on the client VM and echo-server on the server VM.
 The client VM will send a message to the server VM through the webproxy and vice versa.
 The webproxy will act as a man in the middle between the client and server.